Mick Herron: Adaptations

 The Slough House series has been adapted for television under the name Slow Horses, starring Gary Oldman as Jackson Lamb, with the first six-part season, based on the book Slow Horses, streamed on Apple TV+ from 1 April 2022.
 The second season, based on Dead Lions, was filmed back-to-back with the first and premiered on 2 December 2022.
 It was announced in June 2022 that further seasons, adapting Real Tigers and Spook Street, had been greenlit.
-Season 3, based on Real Tigers, premiered on Apple TV+ 29 November 2023.
+Season 3, based on Real Tigers, premiered on Apple TV+ on 29 November 2023.
 Season 5, based on London Rules, premiered on Apple TV+ on 24 September 2025.
+Season 6, based on both Joe Country and Slough House, premiered on Apple TV on September 16, 2026.

-An Apple TV+ adaptation of Down Cemetery Road starring Emma Thompson and Ruth Wilson was announced in 2024.
+An Apple TV+ adaptation of Down Cemetery Road starring Emma Thompson and Ruth Wilson was released in October 2025.
+The second season was announced by Apple TV on 12 December 2025.